 We very much welcome your support - if you have decided to leave anything to the orchestra, or are thinking about doing so, please let us know.
 This will allow us to keep you informed about our future plans, and the ways in which your legacy could help to achieve them.
 All related correspondence would of course be treated as strictly confidential.

-Solihull Festival Chair Keith Moody and Solihull Rotary President David Butler with Martin Leigh, Musical Director of the Orchestra, February 2005
+Solihull Festival Chair Keith Moody and Solihull Rotary President David Butler with Martin Leigh, former Music Director of the Orchestra, February 2005

 Our thanks to the following organisations that have generously sponsored or helped our performances in the past